 Guide to solar PV, energy storage and EV charging

 We've put together a step by step guide for organisations looking to replicate a project combining solar power with energy storage and electric vehicle charging.
 This is based on a project that we supported Comrie Croft to take forward.

 If you would like to take forward a project like this speak to your local Development Officer.
 They can help you through the process.
 You may also be eligible for funding through our Innovation Grant.

 Guide to installing Air Source Heat Pumps in Housing Association properties

-Local Energy Scotland Site Guides provide a very short overview of the typical energy options that might be applicable to a given site type.
+Local Energy Scotland Site Guides provide a short overview of the typical energy options that might be applicable to a given site type.
 They are intended as a very quick introduction to help focus considerations.

-Local Energy Scotland Project Models provide a very short overview of a specific, replicable energy project, allowing you to decide if that project type might suit you, your circumstances and your organisation.
+Local Energy Scotland Project Models provide a short overview of a specific, replicable energy project, allowing you to decide if that project type might suit you, your circumstances and your organisation.